-In terms of the requirements of Mandatory Audit Firm Rotation, as instituted by the Independent Regulatory Board of Auditors ("IRBA"), Transaction Capital Limited will undergo a managed transition to new external auditors for, at the latest, the financial year ending 30 September 2024.
-The current responsible audit partner, Stephen Munro, has been on the Transaction Capital audit for three years and the other key audit partners, Lito Nunes, Patrick Kleb and Kelby Moothoosamy, for one year.
+In terms of the requirements of Mandatory Audit Firm Rotation, as instituted by the Independent Regulatory Board of Auditors ("IRBA"), Transaction Capital Limited will undergo a managed transition to new external auditors for the financial year ending 30 September 2024.
+During the current financial year, the audit committee recommended, and the board endorsed, the proposed appointment of PricewaterhouseCoopers (PwC) as the external auditor of the group, with Johan Potgieter as the designated audit partner, for the financial year ending 30 September 2024.

 The audit committee, in consultation with executive management, agreed to an audit fee for the year under review.
 The fee is considered appropriate for the work that could reasonably have been foreseen at that time.
-Audit fees are disclosed in note 35 to the consolidated annual financial statements.
+Audit fees are disclosed in note 12 to the consolidated annual financial statements.
 In addition, the audit committee has approved a policy for non-audit services provided by the external auditors, is comfortable that non-audit services performed during the year have been reasonable and that this has not impacted on the independence of the external auditors.